Advanced Topics

 If the comparison is performed as part of automated tooling, please use the diff-hook or author your tooling to handle the case where the build was not deterministic and also a check path does not exist.

-is only usable if the derivation has been built on the system
+--check is only usable if the derivation has been built on the system

 already.
 If the derivation has not been built Nix will fail with the